DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/select-page-elements.md

 });
 ```

-You can also use a [client function](obtain-client-side-info.md) to obtain a single element property from the client.
-In this case, you should pass the selector to client function's [dependencies](../../reference/test-api/clientfunction/constructor.md#optionsdependencies) option.
+You can use a [client function](obtain-client-side-info.md) to obtain a single element's property from the client.
+In this instance, pass the selector to the client function's [dependencies](../../reference/test-api/clientfunction/constructor.md#optionsdependencies) option.

 ```js
 import { Selector, ClientFunction } from 'testcafe';